 Q. If posts come back from trainee representatives graded as 'good', do we have to hold a panel?

 A. Yes please.
-In these circumstances we would ask you to consider how 'good' feedback could be increased to 'Excellent'.
+In these circumstances we would ask you to consider how 'Good' feedback could be increased to 'Excellent'.
 In addition, we would encourage you to discuss and record Good Practice.
-The panel will also review other evidence such as GMC survey feedback, ARCP outcomes, etc.

 Q. How is the trainers view considered in the process?

 A. The trainers will have the opportunity to give feedback on the draft Quality Panel report.

 Q. What if the lines of enquiry don’t cover topics which are important for the programme?

 A. The lines of enquiry are only one source of evidence at the quality panel.
 It is possible to review any source of relevant information.

-A. The lines of enquiry will be used as they are for the current year however we will ask for feedback and as a consequence of this, changes may be made for the following Quality Panel.
+A. The lines of enquiry will be used as they are for the current year however, we will ask for feedback and as a consequence of this, changes may be made for the following Quality Panel.
 Schools can add to these to reflect any pertinent Line of Enquiry.